edisondotme/edisondotme.github.io/_posts/2016/2016-06-20-arduino-cycle.md

    * Gas meter + gas consumption data logger
    * ...

 There is certainly no shortage of ideas.
+Implementing all of thes ideas would be exceptionally difficult, so I'd like to start with just a tachometer and work my way up.
+I've already done extensive research on some of the circuitry I'd need.